brianm998/starry_timelapse_airplane_remover/README.md

 The output will match the input, i.e. if given an image sequence dirname, ntar will output a matching image sequence dirname suffixed with '-ntar-version...'.

-If ntar.pl is given a video filename, the output will be a ProRes video with a similar suffix.
+If ntar.pl is given a video filename, the output will be a ProRes video with a '-ntar-version...' suffix.

 Personally I use https://github.com/brianm998/timelapse_render_daemon for rendering ntar results as part of my timelapse workflow.